jiaomeizhou/HabitBuddy/README.md

 2. Update the data, listen to real time update from database
 3. Calculate habit progress and display the progress bar
 4. Display the real time stats on profile screen

+##### 04/01/2024 - 04/11/2024
+1. Finish UI for Home, Profile, Login/signin, Habit detail screen.
+2. Finish Authentication.
+3. Implement the main logic of pet status.
+4. Finish camera use and upload an image from gallery.
+5. Fix many bugs.

 ### Weiyi